elunna/nerfhack-changelog/README.md

 **blight (xNetHack)**
 * In xNetHack, this spell was reserved for 'dark speech' - a nasty group of curses that Asmodeus and Demogorgon can use.
 But it was extracted out and used as a new clerical spell which inflicts withering on the player.
 * The duration of the withering lasts 20-60 turns.
 It can also be cast up to 8 squares away.
+* The Blight spell also causes a bit of hunger.

 **flesh to stone**
 * This is the highest level clerical spell